-–Abul Kalam Azad Sulthan, Advocate, Madurai Bench of High Court of Judicature at Madras
+– Abul Kalam Azad Sulthan, Advocate, High Court of Judicature at Madras and Madurai Bench of Madras High Court & Partner, Spicy Law Firm.

 M.C.Mehta v.
 Union of India dated 20.12.1986